zenofund/DriversOnDemand/replit.md

-# Drivers On Demand
+# Draba

 ## Overview
-Drivers On Demand is a production-ready, full-stack platform designed to connect clients with verified professional drivers in real-time.
+Draba is a production-ready, full-stack platform designed to connect clients with verified professional drivers in real-time.
 It features role-based dashboards for drivers, clients, and administrators, offering real-time updates, secure payment processing, and location-based driver search.
 The project aims to provide a seamless and efficient booking experience, leveraging modern web technologies to ensure scalability and reliability.

 ## User Preferences
 I prefer clear, concise explanations and an iterative development approach.
 Please ask before implementing major changes or making significant architectural decisions.
 I value detailed explanations when new features or complex logic are introduced.
 I also want to make sure the agent does not make changes to the existing folder structure unless explicitly asked.